deveth0/feed-to-social/README.md

 ## Configuration

-All configurations are available using environment variables.
+All configurations can be found in `application.yml` and also passed as Environment Variables as documented below

 ### App